A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

-For the longest interesting side crossing $e$, we bound the connection cost in a creative way.
+Now we sketch the proof of \cref{lem:q(e)}.
+For an edge $e$ crossing an interesting side, we bound the connection cost for that crossing in an original way.
 To begin with, we define \emph{badly cut} edges (\cref{def:badly_cut}).
 This definition is inspired by Cohen-Addad~\cite{cohen2020approximation}.
-Our analysis on badly cut edges is completely different from \cite{cohen2020approximation}.
-We now sketch high level ideas of our analysis.
-The non-trivial case is when a badly cut edge $e$ crosses an interesting side.
-In this case, we distinguish whether $e$ is \emph{critical} (\cref{fig:critical}) or \emph{non-critical} (\cref{fig:non-critical}), depending on which sides of the cell has connections in $T$ with the endpoints of $e$.
-For critical edges, our analysis (\cref{lem:CE}) is based on \cite{KNW21} and uses several new ingredients.
-To prove \cref{lem:CE}, first, we observe that, in \cite{KNW21}, a single crossing is problematic because the \emph{proximity} $\pro(x)$ of that crossing may be arbitrarily large.
-To overcome that difficulty, we show that for a \emph{critical} edge, the proximity of a crossing on a \emph{perpendicular} side is bounded.
-Cares are needed, because in \cite{KNW21}, for a single crossing $x$ along a side, the value $\alpha_i(x)$ is undefined.
-We define that value to be the interportal distance with small probability, by analyzing horizontal and vertical lines simultaneously.
+We observe that it suffices to consider the case when $e$ is badly cut.
+Our analysis for badly cut edges is completely different from \cite{cohen2020approximation}.
+The non-trivial subcase is when $e$ is \emph{critical} (\cref{fig:critical}).
+To analyze critical edges, our approach (\cref{lem:CE}) combines \cite{KNW21} with several new ingredients: First, we observe that, in \cite{KNW21}, a single crossing is problematic because the \emph{proximity} of that crossing may be arbitrarily large.
+To overcome that difficulty, we show that for a \emph{critical} edge, the proximity of \emph{another} crossing on a \emph{perpendicular} side is bounded.
+Care is needed, because in \cite{KNW21}, the patching cost for a single crossing is undefined.
+We define the patching cost in this situation to be the interportal distance with small probability, by analyzing horizontal and vertical lines simultaneously.
 This is in contrast to the analysis in \cite{KNW21} that is only on horizontal lines or only on vertical lines.
-Finally, for non-critical edges, we bound their connection cost using an elementary but delicate argument, see \cref{lem:NCE}.